pierre-cm/galbe/docs/plugins.md

       console.warn(`Call to deprecated route [${route.method}]${route.path}`)
     }
   }
-  /**
-   * Adds a header if the request has previously been flagged as deprecated */ afterHandle(response: Response, context: Context) {
+  // Add a header if the request has previously been flagged as deprecated afterHandle(response: Response, context: Context) {
     if (context.state?.[this.name]?.deprecated) {
       response.headers.set('x-deprecated', 'true')